openfaas/faas-netes/chart/openfaas/README.md

 * Pre-pull images on each node
 * Use an in-cluster registry to reduce the pull latency for images
-* Set the `imagePullPolicy` to `IfNotPresent` so that the `kubelet` only pulls images which are not already available
+* Set the `functions.imagePullPolicy` to `IfNotPresent` so that the `kubelet` only pulls images which are not already available
 * Explore alternatives such as not scaling to absolute zero, and using async calls which do not show the cold start

-For OpenFaaS CE, both liveness and readiness probes are set to:
+For OpenFaaS CE, both liveness and readiness probes are set to, and the `PullPolicy` for functions is set to `Always`:

 * `initialDelaySeconds: 2`
 * `timeoutSeconds: 1`